-In the first in a new series this year of live artist performances conceived exclusively for the online space and created purely for live web broadcast, pioneer of video and performance art Joan Jonas said of her forthcoming BMW Tate Live: Performance Room being streamed live at 20:00 GMT tonight:
+In 2013 we produced the second series of BMW Tate Live performances, conceived exclusively for the online space and created purely for live web broadcast.
+Pioneer of video and performance art Joan Jonas said of her new work:

 The drive to the live has long been a critical concern of performance and Live Art…to shock, to destroy pretence, to break apart traditions of representation, to foreground the experiential, to open different kinds of engagement with meaning, to activate audiences.

 Everyday virtual environments such as live online gaming or group video conversations could be considered elements that make-up what Heathfield calls the ‘culture-wide lust for live’.
 Recent technology has enabled optical illusions that bring late celebrated singers ‘back to life’ in concert.